vkblog/vkblog.github.io/_posts/2018-08-23-america-online-and-off.md

 When the primary and overarching goal of a space is to maximize revenue, it automatically cannot be aligned to those of society's needs that are not met by buying Lululemon and organic bronzer.
 The Current Affairs article above quotes some examples of societies that are further along that path than even us:

 > What would it really feel like to live in a society where almost every single thing is privately owned and priced?
-Walking around urban Japan, I feel like I am seeing a society that is several steps closer to that ideal than the United States.Many green spaces are private and gated off (admission is usually around $5).
+Walking around urban Japan, I feel like I am seeing a society that is several steps closer to that ideal than the United States.
+Many green spaces are private and gated off (admission is usually around $5).
 In cafes, each customer must order something promptly or be kicked out; outside your house or office, there is basically nowhere to sit down that will not cost you a little bit of money.

 In the town center, there are no playgrounds, no libraries, and no civic centers.
 No public spaces.
-But, unfortunately, it's exactly these kinds of public spaces that we we as a society need a bit more of.
+But, unfortunately, it's exactly these kinds of public spaces that we as a society need more of.
 We need to be able spend time with each other in public parks, without the pressure of having to buy anything.
 We need to be able to spend time in libraries, in squares, in civic centers, talking to each other.

 Which brings me to our online spaces.
 Over the past five years or so, the public places where we conduct conversations online have become landfills of burning trash heaps, dotted by a few freak accidental discussions of clarity where both parties come away having learned something.